MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-lakehouse.md

     ![Screenshot of a report containing a clustered bar chart.](./Images/clustered-bar-chart.png)

 5. On the **File** menu, select **Save**.
 Then save the report as **Item Sales Report** in the workspace you created previously.
 6. Close the browser tab containing the report to return to the SQL endpoint for your lakehouse.
-Then, in the hub menu bar on the left, select your worspace to verify that it contains the following items:
+Then, in the hub menu bar on the left, select your workspace to verify that it contains the following items:
     - Your lakehouse.
     - The SQL endpoint for your lakehouse.
     - A default dataset for the tables in your lakehouse.